ixmaps/IXmapsClient/README.md

 ## Installation and Running
 IXmapsClient_v.1.0 works on **Mac OS X** and **Linux**, if you are interested in a Windows version please contact us.

+As of December 7, 2015 IXmaps has moved to using IXmapsClient instead of TRgen to collect routing information.
+The Mac OS X, Linux, and Windows versions of TRgen are deprecated.

 ### Mac OS X
 This version of the software has been tested and runs on Mac OS X:
 * 10.6